takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/06_Recipe_CRUD.md

 Execute task 4: Recipe CRUD from start to end.
 ```

-AI will ask you to run the following SQLs on Supabase SQL Editor to create recipes table.
+The AI agent will then ask you to run the necessary SQL statements to create the `recipes` table in Supabase:

 ```sql